brodriguezmilla/foir/README.md

     * We have five main columns: one is the request ID, three columns have categorical data, and one has the summary of the request itself (plain text).
     * Of those with categorical data, decision made, source (a.k.a., requester), and request type, can we somehow reduce the number of categories (spoiler alert: yes).
 - Descriptive Analysis
-    * There are about 11 types of decisions for six different types of sources.
+    * There are 12 types of decisions for six different types of sources.
         * How many requests per type of decision?
         * How are the decisions split based on the source?
 Are some sources more "lucky" than others?
 Spoiler alert: yes, though we don't know the reason.
         * How is each decision split among the sources?